laksh8ster/NoGreedCookie/README.md

 1. Download the zip; NoGreedCookie - (https://github.com/laksh8ster/NoGreedCookie/archive/refs/heads/main.zip).
 2. Rename from .zip to .xpi
 3. Open Firefox: `about:addons > Gear icon > Install Add-on From File`.
-4. Select the `.xpi`—click “Proceed with caution” past the unsigned warning (ESR quirk, even with AMO signing).
+4. Pick the `.xpi`—click “Proceed with caution” past the unsigned warning (ESR quirk, even with AMO signing).
-5. Done—trackers blocked, updates roll in from GitHub!
+5. Done.

 ## Why NoGreedCookie?
-Tracking without clear consent is spying—plain and simple.
-This extension flips the script: you control what runs, not ad networks.
-Guardian can beg for cash (fair play), but hidden greed gets no love.
+Tracking without consent is spying—end of story.
+This extension fights back: you decide what runs, not ad networks.
+Guardian can ask for support (fair game), but hidden greed gets shut down.
+GPLv3 keeps it free—forever.

 ## License
-MIT License—free to use, modify, share.
+GNU General Public License v3 (GPLv3)—free to use, modify, share, as long as derivatives stay open.
 Copyright © 2025 laksh8ster.
 See [LICENSE](LICENSE) for details.

 ## Get Involved
 - Fork it, tweak it, report bugs—pull requests welcome!
 - Questions?
-Ping me on X or here.
+Hit me on X or here.

-No greed, just clean cookies—built for privacy, not profit.
+No greed, just clean cookies—built for privacy, locked open with GPLv3.